seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSPublisher_examples/RosPublisher_tutorial.md

 Short description

 Some of the concepts explained in [SeRoNet Tooling Collection - ROS support](../../README.md) are required to perform this tutorial.
+A previous default setup of the workspace is necesary to follow the instructions of the tutorial: [WORKSPACE SETUP](../ROSMixedPortTutorials_WSsetup.md).

 #### System overview